ivbrajkovic/js-chronicles/SOLID/SRP.md

 In the ever-changing landscape of software, SRP is like a spell of resilience—it ensures your code remains strong, no matter what challenges arise. 🌟

 ### The True Magic of SRP
 At first, the Single Responsibility Principle may seem like a constraint, a rigid rule to follow.
 But as we’ve seen, it’s anything but.
 SRP is a liberating force, allowing your code to breathe, evolve, and grow.
-By focusing on one responsibility at a time, you create a system that is not just functional but enduring—a system that feels like magic in its simplicity.
+By focusing on one responsibility at a time, you create a system that is not just functional but timeless—a system that feels like magic in its simplicity.

 ---